 Cover Letter Examples and GuidesWritten by Nathan Parcells

-Learn the Eight Most Important Cover Letter Tips with The Image Below, then Get Going and Download Our Pre-Formatted Template to Create Your Own
+Learn the Five Most Important Cover Letter Tips, then Get Going and Download Our Pre-Formatted Template to Create Your Own

-A Word document letter template to get you started writing your cover letter.
+A Word document letter template & PDF guide to get you started writing your cover letter.

 Before writing a cover letter, its important to understand how it can help or hurt you.